Bemeier/bmek/pcb/v2/jlcpcb/README.md

-# Ordering BMEK PCB at JLCPCB
+# Ordering v2 at JLCPCB

 - **Use at your own risk.**
 - This is outdated and doesn't fit the new case well due to the missing access cutouts for the plate screws.
 Consider making V3 instead!